$424,665Average Value$256Average Price per Sq Ft7Homes For Sale

 Diverse single-family homes on large lots

 Most homes in Central are lined along dirt or gravel roads, separated by trees and desert shrubbery.
 “There’s a huge variety of homes because the building requirements aren’t as restrictive as in a city.
 Each house is its own,” Leavitt says.
-Ranch-style and contemporary single-story homes built in the 1990s to 2020s are common.
+Ranch-style and contemporary single-story homes built between the 1990s and 2020s are common.
 Some are Spanish Revival-inspired with adobe or stucco siding and flat roofs, while others have Craftsman features such as pointed roofs, front gables and stone accents.
 Prices range from $300,000 to $550,000.
 Custom multistory homes are another popular option.
 There are traditional mountain homes with balconies, and there are modern farmhouses with porches and steep, pointed roofs.
 These properties cost around $500,000 to $610,000.
 The CAP Index Crime Score for Central is 1 out of 10, low when compared to the national average of 4.

 Natural recreation at nearby reservoirs and state parks